-(NOTE: Please see Academic Computing's notebook computer site for updated technical information on NMU's notebook computer program.)
+(NOTE: Please see Information Technology's mobile device site for updated technical information on NMU's program.)

-Students, faculty and staff living in the City of Marquette and several neighboring cities also have access to the NMU's nationally recognized WiMAX network.
+Students, faculty and staff living in the City of Marquette and several neighboring cities also have access to the NMU's nationally recognized LTE network.
 This network employs next-generation (4G) wireless technology that provides connectivity outside the range of the NMU WiFi network.
-More information about NMU's WiMAX network, coverage maps and how to connect to the network can be found on the NMU WiMAX page.
+More information about NMU's LTE network, coverage maps and how to connect to the network can be found on the NMU LTE page.

-NMU's technology program is supported by a help desk and walk-in service center to handle computer maintenance issues.
+NMU's technology program is supported by a help desk and walk-in service center to handle mobile device maintenance issues.
 Although electronic documents are encouraged, networked printers are installed in various campus locations for hard copy documents.
-In addition, for those students living outside of the university's wireless networks, NMU has a total of 24 lines for off-campus dial-up connectivity.

 Cost to Students